-What are the crystals in my ear, and how did they fall out?!
+Understanding BPPV (Benign Paroxysmal Positional Vertigo): what are the crystals in my ear, and how did they fall out?!

-First of all, let me paint a picture so you can visualize this better.
-The vestibular apparatus, which includes the semicircular canals (senses head movement) and the cochlea (hearing organ), and is the purple thing in this photo, are in-cased deep in your skull and is the size of a dime!
-This system is extremely important to help you maintain your balance and it is constantly sending signals to your brain telling it where your head is in space so you don’t fall or lean over to far.
+The Vestibular Apparatus, which includes the semicircular canals (senses head movement) and the cochlea (hearing organ), is the purple thing in the photo above.
+This system is encased deep in your skull and is the size of a dime, and it plays an extremely important role in helping you maintain your balance.
+It is constantly sending signals to your brain telling it where your head is in space so you don’t fall or lean over to far.

-The most common cause of vertigo is benign paroxysmal positional vertigo (BPPV), which is the false sense of spinning you get with certain movements or positions.
+The most common cause of vertigo is Benign Paroxysmal Positional Vertigo (BPPV), which is the false sense of spinning you get with certain movements or positions.

 Benign means not life threatening.